 Requirement Text: Write access to calibration and configuration data in memory shall only be permitted to approved accounts, entities, or software update process.
 All modification events and all attempted modification attempts shall be logged and reported.

-Definition: Calibration and Configuration data are DIDs, configurable data, and method 3 access.
+Definition: Calibration and Configuration data are DIDs, configurable data.

 Owning CPSC: